MicrosoftDocs/azure-dev-docs/articles/azure-dev-cli/enable-project.md

 zone_pivot_groups: azd-devify-set
 ---

-# Create an Azure Developer CLI compatible template
+# Enable your project to work with Azure Developer CLI (azd)

 Azure Developer CLI enables developers to create applications from templates stored in GitHub repositories.
 Microsoft provides [several templates](overview?branch=pr-en-us-3070&tabs=nodejs#azure-developer-cli-templates) to get you started.
 In this article, you learn how to enable your own project as a template.